There’s no doubt that the Big Apple is worth visiting, but it’s even more magical when you can experience New York at Christmastime.

 We have a guide on where to stay in New York City, although I’ll tell you now that these are the best hotels for Christmas in New York:

 - The Plaza at Fifth Avenue is next to Central Park and boasts spacious, clean rooms, friendly staff, and a salon and spa.
+It’s one of the best luxury hotels in Manhattan.

 - The Peninsula New York is another accommodation on Fifth Avenue with a luxury spa, pool, and rooftop terrace, and it’s just steps away from Broadway.